Technology Readiness Levels

 4 Optimization and Initial Demonstration of Safety and Efficacy

 Activities: Integration of critical technologies and components (including hardware and software).
-Select appropriate candidate reference and QC (quality control) reagents.
+Select appropriate candidate reference and quality control (QC) reagents.

-Milestones: Assay/test method validation in accordance with the product's intended use (Sample type, volume, assay components).
-Establish Draft Product Profile.
+Milestones: Assay/test method validation in accordance with the product's intended use (sample type, volume, assay components).
+Establish draft Target Product Profile.
 Characterize current reimbursement mechanisms, economic burden of illness and treatment costs.
 Formulate initial regulatory and reimbursement strategies.

 5 Advanced Characterization of Product and Initiation of Manufacturing

 Activities: Design freeze.
 Develop a scalable and reproducible manufacturing process aligned with regulatory guidelines (as needed).
-Finalize QC criteria.
+Finalize quality control (QC) criteria.

 Milestones: Identify supply chain and/or manufacturing partners.
 Demonstrate acceptable performance as necessary for regulatory filing and for impact on clinical care.
 Preliminary FDA meeting.